SystemSpace/Compendium/compendium.rst

 --------------------------------------

 Can you explain more about what a soul is?
   A soul is practically what makes you you.
 If it shatters, it gets rebuilt from the Aurora.

+When is the exact moment that a baby gets a soul?
+  The soul is locked into place once the baby is born, once they exit the womb.

+Is adding a soul to a body during childbirth a process, or does it happen instantly?
+  It's a process.

+Could a baby end up with half of a soul if Life is unlinked halfway through this process?
+  No, it cancels.

+Does the quality of a birth (dependent on things like whether the mother smokes or drinks alcohol during pregnancy) affect the quality of a soul?
+  No, but the later life with disabilities caused by it might.

+How does the creation of souls for twins and triplets work?
+  Multiple souls - but often very related ones.

 Even if they have no memories, would it be possible to find someone from Life in another system if they didn't sign up?
   Yes, if you work at SYNAPSE or RISEN.

 What is a soulshatter?
   A soulshatter occurs when too much force is exerted upon the soul.
 This may happen when: 1) You are going through too much trouble in your life.
 2) You are in many Systems at once, or are overloading in some other way.
 3) You completely lose your sanity.

+What happens to a soulshattered soul?
+  It dissipates slowly back into Aurora.

 What happens to shattered souls after they're reborn?
   A soul that shatters, will be rebuilt from scratch on-demand.
 A brand new soul won't work any different, although it might be a bit sturdier.
 The only thing is it has no past memories.